drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

    Note however that the `csl-styles` Gem package used by jekyll-scholar **lags behind the official CSL style repository**, so some names you choose might not work.
 In that case, you can supply the CSL file yourself.
 For this demo, I found the file `physical-review-d.csl`, added it to my main blog directory, and then specified the style name `physical-review-d` in `_config.yml`.
 This produced the numbered-bracket citation markers above, and the reference format you see below in the References section.

-Did you notice the 'magic' of what we just did with the citation format?
 The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about a paper  cited in multiple posts), -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."

 Happy blogging!